 117) Give an example of Low Priority-Low severity, Low Priority-High severity, High Priority-Low severity, and High Priority-High severity defects.

-Low Priority and Low Severity: Any spelling mistake in paragraph but not on the homepage or cover page.
+Low Priority and Low Severity: Any spelling mistake in the paragraph, but not on the homepage or cover page.

-Low Priority-High Severity: In the Facebook login page suppose the password text field and login button overlap and this will create an issue for login functionality.
+Low Priority-High Severity: In the Facebook login page, suppose the password text field and login button overlap, and this will create an issue for the login functionality.

 High Priority-Low Severity: The example of high priority and low severity is if Facebook is misspelled (or the Facebook logo is misspelled) on the homepage.